Naval Group: Transformation into a company

 The international economic climate and decolonisation in the 1970s lead the DCAN to venture into new markets.
-The loss of the overseas naval dockyards was compounded by the French Navy's reduced needs for vessels and the increased difficulty in obtaining funding.
+The loss of the overseas naval dockyards was compounded by the French Navy's reduced need for vessels and the increased difficulty in obtaining funding.
 This trend gathered more pace after the end of the Cold War, despite the diversification of the DCAN activities, which now included maintaining the electric power network and clearing mines from the coastline.
 Some sites also specialised in civilian projects: Brest built trucks, Guérigny made agricultural machinery and Toulon produced civilian vessels (yachts, liners).

 But, looking beyond the order books, it was the public status of the DCAN that was gradually called into question, and it came to be considered as an administrative obstacle to the development of the potential of France's naval dockyards.

 This transformation occurred in several stages.
 In 1991, the DCAN was christened the DCN (Direction des Construction Navales).
 In the same year, DCN International was created.
 The mission of this PLC was to promote the activities of the DCN on an international scale and to facilitate the export of its products.

 In 1992, the DCN's activities for the state were attached to the Naval Programmes department (SPN), which was the contracting authority for vessels for the French navy.
 Since then, the DCN has only been responsible for industrial activities, while remaining part of the DGA.
 This change of status has allowed DCN International to provide the DCN with commercial and legal support in the development of its international trade since the end of the 1990s.

 The development strategy pursued by DCN International resulted in the signing of several major contracts.
 In 1994, three Agosta-class submarines were delivered to Pakistan, and, in 1997, two Scorpène-class submarines were built for Chile.
 A contract was also won in 2000 to supply six Formidable-class frigates to Singapore.
 In 2007, a contract was signed with Malaysia for two Scorpène submarines, through the subsidiary Armaris.

 The DCN has also won contracts in the field of off-shore drilling for oil.
 In 1997, the Brest site modernised the Sedco 707 platform and now builds SFX type oil rigs.

 In 1999, the DCN became an agency with national authority (SCN), reporting directly to the Ministry of Defence.
 Finally, in 2001, the French government decided to transform the DCN into a fully state-owned private limited company.
 The change of status came into effect in 2003.
 The DCN became just DCN, which no longer stood for Direction des Constructions Navales.